 While the color choices you make may not have a dramatic impact on your life, there have been a few modern studies that have shown color to make a difference:

 - Warm-colored placebo pills, such as ones colored with yellow, orange, or red tones, are much more likely to be effective than cool-colored ones.

 - Some evidence has shown that blue-tinted streetlights have decreased the crime levels in that area.

 - Researchers have found that the color red improves athletic performance by increasing their speed and force.

 - Historical research has shown that sports teams that are dressed in black uniforms are more likely to receive penalties.

 When choosing colors for your home, it’s best to consider what colors make you feel the way you want to feel in a given room.
 If you want to feel mellow and relaxed in your bedroom, then see how you feel when looking at cooler colors or colors with cool undertones.
 If you want your kitchen to be alert and buzzing with energy, you may want to lean towards warmer colors.
 When in doubt, you can always call an interior designer to give their input.

 House Painting Professionals

-When it comes to house painting in Loveland, no one can top the professionals at Houser Roofing.
+When it comes to house painting in Loveland and throughout Northern Colorado, no one can top the professionals at Horner Painting.
 We encourage you to give us a call today to learn more about our services and how we may be able to help you transform the inside and outside of your house to a place that makes you feel exactly how you want to feel.